askui/askui/docs/docs/general/02-Getting Started/getting-started.md

 ### Activate the AskUI Development Environment (ADE)
 1. Open a command prompt like *PowerShell*
 2. Run the command `askui` (type it and press _Enter_).
-This brings you into the AskUI Development Environment (short ADE) where you can configure your installation, start the Remote Device Controller, create new AskUI-projects and run workflows.
+This brings you into the AskUI Development Environment (short ADE) where you can configure your installation, start the Remote Device Controller, create new AskUI-Projects and run workflows.

 ### Configure AskUI